Power, Influence, and Negotiation | LIVE, ONLINE

 This program is open to all functional areas within an organization and all industry sectors.
 Participants will benefit most from this program if their role is one that requires them to move people or groups to a decision.

-The full program cost is $2,495, which includes instruction, all educational materials, web support, and a certificate of completion.
-If you register and pay by September 15, 2020, the early bird rate is $1,995.00.
+The full program cost is $2,395, which includes instruction, all educational materials, general technical support, and a certificate of completion.

 Have a question?
 Click here for Frequently Asked Questions or contact us anytime at firstname.lastname@example.org or 517-353-8711.
 Interested in group training?
 Please contact us at email@example.com.